Woman killed, 2 kids hurt in Florida parasailing accident - NewsBreak

 The injured woman succumbed to her injuries.
 One of the injured boys was transported to a hospital in Miami for further treatment, a spokesperson for the FWC said.

-The three victims were visiting the Florida Keys from Schaumburg, Illinois, according to the FWC.Cougar mauls 9-year-old playing hide-and-seek in Washington state
+The three victims were visiting the Florida Keys from Schaumburg, Illinois, according to the FWC.Big announcement: KFOR’s Emily Sutton is expecting

 “Our condolences are with the family and loved ones of those affected by Monday’s accident,” wrote Capt.
 Jason Ingram, Coast Guard Sector Key West commander, in a news release shared on Tuesday.
 “This was a tragedy for a family seeking to enjoy their visit to the Florida Keys.